chanster/tracecat-custom-integrations/README.md

 ```

 3. Create an public/private SSH key pair and add the public key to your repository deploy keys
-4. Add org-level secret called `github-ssh-key` with the private key
+4. Add org-level secret called `git-ssh-key` with the private key
 5. Sync the repository in the registry table